zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 147] (#msdiv147) {#msdiv147 .ref .msdiv} (18-27)

 [APZ 147.1] (#apz147 .1) {#apz147 .1 .ref .apz} "This is an allusion, little comfort
-Segmented.”
+Segmented."
 The 'clapping' is or the billage is or the armisse is or this is the nakama The virtues are named.
 Mahaniyi, this is due to the virtues of the salient, Somnasa Birdiya, this says Kama luxury.
-This is a little, this is a titer, and this is supplied Lameer, this supply is low, this is sad, “This is an allusion here Few” The most suffering here are the rooms by the congregations Alpahavah ((1-3) 2 (ii) to be applied in Great Niddezah, pages 1527—1528)
+This is a little, this is a titer, and this is supplied Lameer, this supply is low, this is sad, "This is an allusion here Few" The most suffering here are the rooms by the congregations Alpahavah ((1-3) 2 (ii) to be applied in Great Niddezah, pages 1527—1528)

 [APZ 147.2] (#apz147 .2) {#apz147 .2 .ref .apz} "This is the stone or the sinking
-Discreet Know” is “swallowing” or billard or armisse or swallowing or bonding or this If the word 'spi' (this is) is the verses joint, the verses match Filling the verses, skin the letters easy to say 'discreet' It is the pendulent, the prophesy, the intelligent, the conscious, the conscious.
+Discreet Know" is "swallowing" or billard or armisse or swallowing or bonding or this If the word 'spi' (this is) is the verses joint, the verses match Filling the verses, skin the letters easy to say 'discreet' It is the pendulent, the prophesy, the intelligent, the conscious, the conscious.
 This is